 - 2 stalks green onion, chopped

-- 8 flour tortillas , about 7 inches in diameter
+- 8 flour tortillas, each about 7 inches in diameter

 - Sour cream or yogurt

 Cheesy Lentil Quesadillas

 - Add onion and cook, stirring often, 2 minutes.
 Stir in garlic and cook an additional minute.
-Add pepper, corn, chili powder, cumin, coriander, half of the salt and half of the pepper.
+Add pepper, corn, chili powder, cumin, coriander, ¼ teaspoon salt and ¼ teaspoon of black pepper.
 Stir to combine and cook, stirring occasionally, 3 minutes.
 Transfer mixture to a plate and set aside.

 - To pan, add 1 ¾ cup of the broth, lentils, remaining ¼ teaspoon each of salt and black pepper and chipotle peppers (or smoked paprika).
-Cook on low simmer, stirring occasionally, for about 10 to 12 minutes until lentils are cooked and liquid has absorbed.
+Bring to a simmer, stirring occasionally, for about 10 to 12 minutes until lentils are cooked and liquid has absorbed.
 Let cool 5 minutes.

 - Add reserved bell pepper mixture to the lentil mixture and stir to combine.

 - Spread about two heaping tablespoons or so of the lentil mixture on one half of each tortilla.
 Top with 2 tablespoons of cheese and distribute green onion among them.
 Fold over.
 Bake on a baking sheet for 10 to 12 minutes until slightly brown on the outside and the cheese has melted inside.Note: For even crispier results, pan fry the quesadillas.
-Grease a non-stick pan with cooking spray or a little olive oil or vegetable oil (about a teaspoon per batch).
+Grease a 10-inch or 12-inch non-stick frying pan with olive oil or vegetable oil (about a teaspoon or two per batch).
 Heat over medium-low heat.
 Working in batches (two quesadillas per batch), place quesadillas in the pan cook for about 3 minutes or so on each side until golden brown and crispy outside and the cheese is melted inside (grease pan, as necessary, between batches).

-- Let cool on baking sheet for 5 minutes.
-Then cut each quesadilla in half (makes 16 pieces in total, but quantity you yield may vary, depending on the size of your tortillas).
+- Let cool quesadillas cool for 5 minutes.
+Then cut each quesadilla in half (makes 16 pieces in total).
 Serve with sour cream, Greek yogurt, salsa, guacamole or hot sauce, if desired.
 Enjoy!